Garry Reed combined a professional technical writing career with a passion for all things libertarian to become the

-More recently, many states have demanded the right to split up into smaller multiple states, (Some Californians want to divide up into as many as six separate Californias), some parcels of existing states want to secede from their state and become a new state (In 2013 five rural counties voted to separate themselves from Colorado and enter the union as a then-unnamed state with a then-unnamed capital) while true-blue Texans just want to secede outright and return to their former status as the independent Lone Star Republic.
+More recently, many states have demanded the right to split up into smaller multiple states, (Some Californians want to split up into as many as six separate Californias), some parcels of existing states want to secede from their state and become a new state (In 2013 five rural counties voted to separate themselves from Colorado and enter the union as a then-unnamed state with a then-unnamed capital) while true-blue Texans just want to secede outright and return to their former status as the independent Lone Star Republic.

 After all, Maine was part of the Commonwealth of Massachusetts until 1820, when it voted to slice itself off from Mass, became a separate state, and joined the Union as state number 23.

 In fact seven of the first 13 states ceded western land claims so new states could be made from them; the Louisiana Purchase was eventually carved up into seven states plus parts of eight others; and when Texas joined the union it handed over territories that would later became parts of five new states.